-Despite a high number and quickly growing population of Native Americans/Alaska Natives in Berks County, Pennsylvania, the state has one of the lowest number of NA/AN residents nationally.
+Despite a quickly growing population of Native Americans/Alaska Natives in Berks County, Pennsylvania, the state has one of the smallest NA/AN populations nationally.
 There was no visible NA/AN presence or community before CHW Amanda Funk, from Citizen Potawatomi Nation, started the Widoktadwen Center for Native Knowledge.